radi0sus/tau-calc/README.md

 - All flavors of τ and *O* are calculated as soon as two angles are present.
 So you have to check if it makes sense.
 - The script can only remove atoms from the coordination sphere, not add atoms.
 Therefore, make sure that the connectivity list is appropriate.
 - For the generation of the XYZ file, hydrogen atoms are generally ignored.
 As a result, in metal hydrides, hydrogen atoms will not be included in the XYZ file.
+- The CShM method is rewritten from the [C++ code](https://github.com/continuous-symmetry-measure/shape) and may still contain errors.

 ## Examples